BPLIM/Containers/Stata/Sylabs/README.md

 3. When building the container the file `Stata_ados_BASE.do` is used to install the ado files you need

 4. In case you need additional Linux packages in your container they can be added in the section `%post` of the definition file.
 See further details at [https://github.com/BPLIM/Containers/tree/main/Stata](https://github.com/BPLIM/Containers/tree/main/Stata)

+## 3. Build your container using Sylabs

+1. Go to Sylabs, [https://cloud.sylabs.io/](https://cloud.sylabs.io/), Sign up and Sign in

+2. Go to Remote Builder

+3. Copy/paste the definition file into the text box

+4. Give a name to the container and click in Submit Build